clojurebridge-boston/track2-ciphers/docs/track2-functional-overview.md

 For more on Clojure style please see [The Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide) (and you might want to revisit this link after you are done with this lesson).

+## Clojuredocs

+To-do: what clojuredocs are and a bit on how to read them

 ## Creating a project with Nightcode

 To-do: how to run it